creativecreatorormaybenot/wakelock/README.md

 Originally, this plugin was based on [`screen`](https://pub.dev/packages/screen).
 Specifically, the wakelock functionality was extracted into this plugin due to lack of maintenance by the author of the `screen` plugin.

-Today, the `wakelock` plugin has been completely refreshed (using latest Flutter standards and platform integration) with added web support.
+Today, the `wakelock` plugin has been completely refreshed (using latest Flutter standards and platform integration) with added support for web & macOS.